mjbmon/ios-cmake/test1/README.md

 action hides/shows the label.
 The project is intended as a possible starting template for ObjectiveC/C++ and C++ apps on IOS.
 The project only uses a storyboard for the app launch screen (which should only display for a very brief time anyway).
+The project demonstrates how to build views, buttons, labels and so forth programmatically, how to connect actions (event handlers), how to access the application documents directory, resources, and data directory, and so forth.

 The main approach for this project is to strictly use the command-line to configure, build, and install the app.

-The project uses a standard configure/Make process to manage all of the steps.
-The configure and Makefile scripts are extremely straightforward.
+This is not an XCode project, per se.
+Instead the project uses a standard configure/Make process to manage all of the steps.
+The configure and Makefile scripts are written in an extremely straightforward manner.
 The Makefile is responsible for actually running CMake.
-CMake in turn knows how to build an XCode project
+CMake in turn knows how to generate an XCode project, which is placed inside a temporary build directory.
+The Makefile then knows how to use xcodebuild to compile and bundle the app, and install it on the simulator.

 For more details on building, etc. see